holomodular/ServiceBricks/README.md

 * [ServiceBricks-Logging](https://github.com/holomodular/ServiceBricks-Logging): This repository is a service-scoped or centralized application and web request logging microservice.
 * [ServiceBricks-Notification](https://github.com/holomodular/ServiceBricks-Notification): This repository is a notification and delivery of emails and SMS messages microservice.
 * [ServiceBricks-Security](https://github.com/holomodular/ServiceBricks-Security): This repository is an authentication, authorization and application security microservice supporting JWT token membership for all ServiceBricks microservices.

+# Notes from the Author 5/13/2024

+## System Status: Semi-Stable

+* The latest release v1.0.6 is working well with InMemory providers.
+There are some issues with the notification microservice using Postgres, Sqlite and SqlServer when processing notifymessages in the background task.
+Fixes for these will be next week, I'm on vacation! :)

+* The new website (ServiceBricks.com) is not currently working.
+Coming Soon!

+* Start a discussion if you need any help.

 # About